 Jill gave up her job with the NBA and moved to West Dover, Vermont to start her new life with Joe.
 She had never been happier.
 They immediately decided to start a family.
 Jill had always wanted kids, she absolutely adored children.
 She was great with her friend’s kids, jumping at the chance to spend time with them and always bringing them cool NBA swag.
 T-shirts, basketballs, pens, stickers, you name it.
 She loved kids and kids loved her.
 Now she really wanted one of her own.

-In September she got the news she had been waiting for: she was pregnant.
-She was going to be a mom and couldn’t be more excited.
-She had found her soul mate and was about to start a family.
+In September she got the news she had been waiting for.
+She was pregnant.
+Jill was going to be a mom and she couldn’t have been more excited.
+She had found her soul mate and was finally about to start a family.
 Life was good.

 Life is cruel too.

-Sunday night Jill’s favorite team, the Dallas Mavericks, was getting set to play San Antonio in game four of the Western Conference playoffs.
-Jill felt a pain in her abdomen.
+Sunday night Jill’s favorite team, the Dallas Mavericks, were getting set to play San Antonio in game four of the Western Conference playoffs.
+She felt a sudden pain in her abdomen.
 Joe was worried so he took her to the hospital.
 His heart dropped when the doctors told him about an infection that was causing complications with the pregnancy.
 They would have to operate immediately.

 Jill’s baby boy wasn’t due until June and was about three weeks away from being full term but the doctors couldn’t wait.
 They operated and brought Chase Thomas Hanzalik into the world early.
 Joe held Chase briefly before the doctors scurried the sick baby away.
 Chase died shortly after.

 The infection was too much for little Chase to overcome.
 It turns out it was too much for Jill to overcome too.
 She died shortly after Chase.
-She was 33 years old.
+Jill was 33 years old.

 You have never met Jill, but you know her.
 She loved sports, just like you do.
-She would have done anything for her siblings, just like you would or just like your sibling would have or maybe even has done for you.
-She was a great friend, just as you are and hopefully, if you are lucky, just like you have.
-She was good people.
+She would have done anything for her family, just like you would or just like your would do anything for your family.
+She was a great friend.
+The kind of friend we all want to be and hopefully, if we are lucky, the kind of friend we have.
+Jill was good people.
 The kind we need more of in this world.
 And now she’s gone.

 It is so easy to take all the things we love in life for granted.
-Sports, friends, family-we just assume they will always be there waiting for us.
+Sports, friends, family, love.
+We carry on with life and assume they will always be there waiting for us.
 Usually they are, but sometimes life has other plans and just like that, they are gone.

 Just like Jill.